cmatsuoka/xmdp/README.rst

 To build xmdp you need SDL2 and libxmp 4.3.
 It was tested on Linux and Mac OS X. After building, run the xmdp binary from the directory where your .mdi file and modules are.
-Everything should work like MDP.
+Everything should work like in MDP.
 If not, send me an email and I'll try to fix it.

 Have fun.